ashweeni-b/c-practice-problems/26-operations-on-digits-of-a-number/README.md

 A single integer num representing the number

 ### Output
-Print the sum of the digits of the number
+Print the sum and product of the digits of the number each on new line

 ---